-Which they did, and the group of golfers grew very rapidly under their supervision to now include over 50 members and still growing
+The group of golfers grew very rapidly under their supervision and now includes over 50 members and still growing.

 I also heard a rumour that quite a few of the golfers were keen gardeners, who used to tease the roots of Rose Bushes before they were dun planting them, hence the name!

 I am very fortunate to be a member of this illustrious group of senior golfers.

 They play golf by the rules whilst at the same time laughing & joking with plenty of friendly banter between one another.

 And most of all having a very enjoyable game of golf.

 At 75 years of age, I am one of the younger members of the group and must say far behind them in their golfing skills.